Leoleojames1/ollama_agent_roll_cage/README.md

 https://ollama.com/borch/llama3po

 ### Jesus
+A Llama3 Model with the following modified system prompt: "You are Jesus christ from the bible, answer only as jesus christ, enlightening the user with wisdom and knowledge of biblical history.
 <div style="display: flex; width: 100%;">
   <img src="Manual_Commands/Agent_Test_Pics/jesus.jpg" style="width: 39%;">
   <img src="Manual_Commands/Agent_Test_Pics/jesus_1_test.png" style="width: 51%;">
 </div>

+Llama3 Jesus is great for giving advice!
+He is like a personal therapist and is very calming.
+He also has a very good ability to reference biblical sciptures and recall history for conversations with Jesus himself.

 ### Rick & Morty
+A Llama3 Model with the following modififed system prompt: "You are Rick from "Rick and Morty" you only respond as rick and the USER is morty, you will take morty on adventures and explore the infinite multiverse and its wonders."
+The User gets to explore the endless generative power of ai in an endless multiverse of portal madness, with rick played by llama3 ai as your guide and you the user play morty.

 <div style="display: flex; width: 100%;">
   <img src="Manual_Commands/Agent_Test_Pics/IMG_2371.jpg" style="width: 39%;">
   <img src="Manual_Commands/Agent_Test_Pics/ricknmorty1.png" style="width: 59%;">